6GrIH3eP_sxj8t4a2uKFyukvGuANOXzzVDh_HAXCwBM" />" />" />" />" />

 Unfortunately, most films fall short of maximising their dramatic potential due to inherent failures in managing mystery and suspense.
 However, this must not be construed as a one-way communication, where the writer decides what the characters do and what it’s all going to look like as they do it.
 In order to find and maximise the energy, all of the characters must be engaged with the issue at hand and interacting with one another.
 An example of what this looks like on the screen can be seen in the film, The Haunting. (see below)

-The dramatic and public struggle of characters vying for power or approval, or simply to be heard, was a usual feature all of the community meetings I attended during my four years living and working at Papunya Aboriginal Settlement in the Northern Territory of Australia.
-These were always large, outdoor affairs that occurred whenever there was a need to make a decision about some issue affecting the life or well-being of the community, like whether to allow grog on the settlement, or what should be done about the young petrol sniffers, etc. Hundreds of men, women and children would turn up outside the settlement hospital, squatting or sitting on the ground or on blankets, usually in family groups.
+The obvious public struggle of characters vying for power or approval, or simply to be heard, was never a feature of the community meetings I attended during my four years living and working at Papunya Settlement in the Northern Territory, but they were not without a subtle form of drama.
+The meetings were large, outdoor affairs that occurred whenever there was a need to make a decision about some important issue affecting the well-being of the community, like whether to allow grog on the settlement, or what should be done about the young petrol sniffers, etc. Hundreds of men, women and children would turn up outside the settlement hospital, squatting or sitting on the ground or on blankets, usually in family groups.
 There was no facilitator, no spokesperson or master of ceremonies.
-People would simply sit, talking quietly to one another in their small groupings, until one person, a man or a woman, would stand and speak their mind about the issue.
+People would simply sit, talking quietly to one another until someone, a man or a woman, stood up and spoke about the issue.
 The statements were invariably short and powerful.
-When the speaker was finished he or she would sit down and after a few seconds or minutes someone else would stand and say their piece; and this was how it went, for an hour or two or longer, until everyone that wanted to express an opinion had had a chance to say what was on their mind.
-When no one else got up to speak, the entire group would rise and everyone would walk back to their various camps, knowing what the community’s decision had been.
-There was no counting of hands, no vote, no summing up by anyone; it wasn’t needed.
+When the speaker was finished he or she would sit down and after a few seconds or minutes someone else stood and said their piece; and this was how it went, for an hour or two or longer, until everyone that wanted to express an opinion had had a chance to say what was on their mind.
+When no one else got up to speak, the entire group would rise and everyone would walk back to their camp, knowing what the community’s decision had been.
+There was no counting of hands, no vote, no summing up; it wasn’t needed.
 The evidence of each individual had been heard and every person intuitively understood what had been “decided” – a silent consensus was acknowledged and the collective will was clear.

 The interaction of the story’s internal characters and the story’s external characters produces a similar kind of consensus and understanding when apprehended intuitively, which is the only sure and powerful way of creating anything.
 There cannot be one, single character in charge of the process without skewering or in some way distorting or blocking the flow of emotional energy.
 Whenever the writer attempts to take over, as commonly happens, the story suffers.
 When one or more of the characters is not present at the “meeting”, the story suffers.
 Unless all of the characters are engaged with one another, sharing and interacting at an emotional level that is congruent with the actions of the characters in the script, the story suffers.
 Without this matrix of forces, which are both sympathetic and adversarial, the dramatisation of mystery and suspense cannot be energetically sustained.